kazuhiro4949/EditDistance/README.md

 |---|---|
 | ![tableview](https://cloud.githubusercontent.com/assets/18320004/23104148/adbfb22c-f70b-11e6-80bc-97fb1bac7bbc.gif)  | ![collectionview 1](https://cloud.githubusercontent.com/assets/18320004/23104147/ab1a6d00-f70b-11e6-921b-e328153306fd.gif)  |

+# How dose it work?
+EditDistance calculates a difference between two arrays and converts it to the incremental update processes of UITableView or UICollectionView.

 The differences are calculated with "Edit Distance Algorithm".
-There are many ways to calculate it.
+There are the many ways and almost all of them runs in polynominal time.

+- Dynamic Programming (*O(NM)*)
+- Mayer's Algorithm (*O(ND)*)
+- Wu's Algorithm (*O(NP)*)
+- etc.

+*N* and M is sequence sizes of each array.
+D is edit distance and P is the number of deletion.

+In our context, Wu' Algorithm seems to be the best algorithm.
+It has better performance than the others when the app has many items to show on UTableView and add or delete a few items.

 # Pros and Cons
+Calculation in this library is not always reasonable to update UI.
+I recommended you calculating edit distance in background and update UI in main thread.

 # Feature
 - [x] You don't need to calculate diff manually.